 - new certificates will be issued as current licences expire over the next three years.
 Certificates are issued for the premises where the petrol is stored and dispensed, with no reference to a person or company (previously known as licensees)

 - certificates do not have an expiry date and remain in force until either major changes take place or the site ceases to operate for more than 12 months

 - the keeper of the fuel must pay an annual fee which is calculated according to the maximum litreage of petrol stored at the site.
 The keeper can choose to pay for up to 10 years in advance

 We must be satisfied with the storage of petroleum at the site and the precautions that have been taken to minimise the risks presented by any storage of petroleum.

-Further information and guidance on the new legislation has been published by the Health and Safety Executive Website, or may be obtained from the Borough of Poole by contacting us on 01202 261700.
+Further information and guidance on the new legislation has been published by the Health and Safety Executive Website, or may be obtained from BCP Council by contacting us on 01202 261700.

 How to apply

 Return the completed form by email to email@example.com or by post to:

 The cost of a petroleum certificate is dependent on the quantity that will be stored.
 This is set by the Health and Safety Fees Regulations and subject to review.